Search:

 On 16th of December 2022– one year after the dismissal by the Dutch Public Prosecutor’s Office – an appeal challenging the Dutch government’s failure to investigate the use of North Korean forced labour in the shipbuilding supply chains of two Dutch shipbuilding firms has been filed by La Strada International with support of Prakken d’Oliveira and Global Legal Action Network (GLAN).

 In August 2023 a first court session was held during with we explained our appeal.
-A next court session is expected in March this year.
+A next court hearing where the companies were heard, took place on 20 March 2024.
+The ruling of 15 April by the Court of Appeal is the outcome of this appeal.

 who IS behind this complaint and appeal?